CURRENT LEGISLATIVE INITIATIVES

 LICENSE ABORTION FACILITIES

 Abortion centers in Minnesota, unlike other facilities that perform outpatient surgery, are not licensed or inspected by the state.
-MCCL supports legislation (not yet introduced) to change that.
+MCCL supports legislation (S.F.
+1636) to change that.
 It would require abortion facilities to be licensed by the state commissioner of health, and authorize the commissioner to perform inspections.
 Similar legislation has passed through the Legislature only to be vetoed by then-Gov. Mark Dayton.

 To protect women, the abortion industry should be held the same health and safety standards as everyone else.
 We must guard against the dangerous, horrific circumstances that have occurred in some abortion facilities in other states.